Sand Creek Environmental Restoration Project

 Land rights acquisition for Lake Wanahoo was completed in summer 2000.
 In the Water Resources Development Act passed later that year, the project was given "conditional approval" by the Corps of Engineers, which required additional studies and reports.
 Final approval was granted in January 2003, and the Project Cooperative Agreement was signed in April 2004.

 Work began on fishery structures in summer 2004.
 Construction on the wetlands phase of the Lake Wanahoo site (north of the lake) was completed in fall 2008.
 Work on a breakwater structure and the Lake Wanahoo dam embankment began in fall 2008 and was completed in 2009.
 Construction of the dam was finished in August 2010.
 Recreation facilities and five of the planned upstream dams were constructed in 2011-2012, and the Lake Wanahoo State Recreation Area opened to the public in April 2012.
-Completion of the two remaining upstream dams is planned for later in 2013.
+The seven upstream dams were completed in 2013.